huongle-ueh/POSApp/README.md

 Link: http://localhost:4200/

+## Start with docker-compose

+Run `docker-compose up --build --force-recreate` to start all application

 ## Build for production for the money-exchange application

 Run `npx nx build money-exchange` to build the application.
 The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.